3bdrahman/AvatarGPT/README.md

 - Utlizes Blendshapes animations and audio offset objects provided by Microsoft-speech-sdk to drive Lib-Sync animations.

 ## Back-end project:
-Please review the back-end component of this project at <a href="https://github.com/3bdrahman/avatarGPT-Backend"> here </a>.
+Please review the back-end component of this project <a href="https://github.com/3bdrahman/avatarGPT-Backend"> here </a>.

 ## Prerequisites
 - To run the project, ensure to clone and follow steps for back-end project.